How to buy the best batteries

 Which are the best batteries?

-We’ve tested AA and AAA batteries from Duracell, Energizer, Varta, and supermarket own brands to uncover which are worthy of Best Buy status.
+We’ve tested AA and AAA batteries from Duracell, Energizer, Panasonic and Kodak, and supermarket and high street own-brands to uncover which are worthy of Best Buy status.

-The best AA batteries will keep your most power-hungry devices running for three hours longer than the worst.
-For AAA batteries, there’s a difference of more than 90 minutes between the best we’ve tested and the worst.
+The best AA batteries will keep your most power-hungry devices running for two and a half hours longer than the worst.
+When it comes to low-drain devices, the worst AAs on test conked out an astonishing 13 hours before the best.

+For AAA batteries with high drain devices, there’s a difference of more than one and a half hours between the best we’ve tested and the worst.

 Our tough tests have found that there’s no direct link between price and quality – so paying more doesn't guarantee your batteries will last.
 This means it’s worth doing your research before buying your next pack of batteries, as we can help you save money and keep your gadgets running for longer.